waittim/waittim.github.io/_posts/2019-10-15-coverage-probability.md

 quantile95_list <- matrix(nrow = 2, ncol = ncol(samples))
 ```

-For each pair of estimated parameters, create a eatimated distribution, than get the median number.
-Than also do the process for `r N` times, get the 95% confidence interval and save them in the matrix.
+For each pair of estimated parameters, create an estimated distribution, then get the median number.
+Then also do the process for `r N` times, get the 95% confidence interval and save them in the matrix.
 ```{r}
 for (j in 1:ncol(samples)) {
   median_list <- rep(NA, N)